semgrep/semgrep-docs/docs/semgrep-cloud-platform/semgrep-assistant-code.md

 * [Suggesting autofix code snippets to resolve the finding](#suggesting-autofix-code-snippets-to-resolve-the-finding)

-:::tip Not receiving PR comments?
+:::caution Not receiving PR comments?
 Semgrep Assistant messages only appear in your PR comments for rules that are set to Comment or Block mode in the Rule Management page.
 Ensure the following:

 * Ensure that you have set rules to Comment or Block mode.